 How Betterhelp Helped Me Fight My Inner Critic - Garett

 I was looking for a counselor when BetterHelp's email marketing targeted my inbox.
 It didn't sound real.
 How can you do counseling online?
 I looked up BetterHelp's reviews and decided to sign up.
-It matched me with a counselor.
-I liked that it showed me my counselor's profile before I paid for the service.
+It matched me with a counselor, and I liked that it showed me my counselor's profile before I paid for the service.
 That was the biggest selling point.

 I also took the saying "hope for the best, but prepare for the worst," literally.
 I convinced myself the worst case scenario would happen, even though it never did.
 My counselor gave me tools to help change the way I thought.
 She helped me see how my thinking caused my anxiety.
 Over time, I started to win the arguments in my head.
 Today I experience far less anxiety than before.

 Finally, my doctor said my bipolar is in remission after almost a decade of chaos.
-Talking to my counselor helps.
-I made messaging her part of my daily routine.
+Talking to my counselor helps, and I made messaging with her part of my daily routine.
 When I started using Betterhelp, I couldn't tell if my job was a good fit or if it was me.
 If I changed jobs, would I still experience the same thing?
 What would I do if I did?
 I needed to know before I did something drastic.

 As for work, I stayed.
 People know me as the calm, rational one.
 They ask me for advice on how to deal with issues.
 I recently found out the company I work for wants me to have a career there.
 I realized I'm the only one holding me back.
 The more I work on myself, the more successful I can be.

 I also learned about cognitive distortions I experience.
 For instance, I always need to be right.
-It got to the point to where I stressed myself out.
+It got to the point where I stressed myself out.
 What if I wasn't right?
 What would I do?
 How would I respond?
 Sometimes learning about what you experience is enough to overcome it.
 When I find myself experiencing that distortion, I tell myself, it's OK to be wrong.
 That helps tremendously.

 The most recent thing I'm working on my is my self-confidence.
-My psychiatrist diagnosed me with low self-confidence.
-I didn't know that was a diagnosis, but it makes sense.
-I'm glad she diagnosed me.
+My counselor diagnosed me with low self-confidence.
+I didn't know that was a diagnosis, but it makes sense and I'm glad she diagnosed me.
 I couldn't figure out why I was always hard on myself.
 I convinced myself I needed to be perfect, and when I wasn't, I felt terrible.
 Everyone at work said I did a great job.
 My family and friends enjoy my company.
 People enjoy reading my writing.
 Still, I kept telling myself it wasn't good enough.
 In reality, I'm doing really well, even for someone without a diagnosis.

-I suffer from low self-esteem.
-I didn't know it until I started using Betterhelp.
+I suffered from low self-esteem and I didn't know it until I started using Betterhelp.
 One thing it affected was my writing.
 I journaled a lot.
 That journaling turned into wanting to write fiction.
 A lot of people are insecure about their writing.
 My low self-esteem made it worse.
 My inner critic won a lot of arguments at first.
 As I worked with my counselor, I learned to deal with my inner critic.
 I worked out what I was experiencing by messaging my counselor.

 I started to write more.
 Then I started to look into self-publishing.
-I didn't know if I could do it at first.
-That was my inner critic talking.
+I didn't know if I could do it at first, that was my inner critic talking.
 As I wrote some short stories, I researched self-publishing like crazy.
 Finally, I finished my first collection.
 The last thing I needed to do was submit my collection to retailers.
 It was my inner critic's last stand.
 Was my work good enough to sell on Amazon?
 What if I put all this hard work in my book and Amazon didn't accept it?
 What would I do?
 I messaged my counselor.
 I worked through all the scenarios in my head.
 The only thing left to do was click submit.